 Aluminium doors are highly weather resistant, although cheap aluminium tends not to insulate as well as the other door materials.
 Like uPVC and composite doors, they only require wiping down occasionally to maintain their appearance.
 The coating used to finish aluminium doors in almost any colour, known as powder coating, provides an exceptional finish, unlikely to peel or crack after years of weather exposure.

 uPVC tends to be the most cost-effective, followed by aluminium, then composite, meaning solid timber front doors tend to be the most expensive.
 Although, this can vary, depending on the supplier and quality of the door.

 Which is most secure?

 Generally, the material isn’t the strongest indicator for which types of front door offer the best protection from intruders.
 A high quality uPVC front door, for example, may be much more resistant to intrusion than a low quality aluminium one.
 Instead, you should look for whether or not the door has been Secured by Design accredited.
 The quality of the security hardware, such as Yale locks, is also a good indicator of security.

 Regardless of your chosen option, make sure a guarantee of at least 10 years is in place.
 If a company doesn’t offer this, it brings into question the longevity of their doors.
 If living in a conservation area, check with your local planning authority if there’s any restrictions on the types of front doors you can install too.

 Decided which types of front doors are right for your home?
-Then why not give a member of our friendly team a call on 0117 9311777; we offer an impressive range of high quality uPVC and Composite entrance doors.
+Then why not give a member of our friendly team a call on 0117 9311777; we offer an impressive range of high quality uPVC, Composite and Aluminium entrance doors.
 Alternatively, you can send us an online message.